 2. Color Break

-Color Break grants a marvelous opportunity to relax and have fun.
+Color Therapy App grants a marvelous opportunity to relax and have fun.
 Try digital painting using your fingertips or stylus and relish an amazing variety of patterns.
 This app will help to encourage your creativity and forget about a tough day.

 This stress reliever game boasts an unlimited number of colors and lets users share finished works with friends via emails.
 This is a great “quiet” game that you can play at work without drawing too much attention your way!